 The details that matter in landscape paintings

-Details like where rafts of Eider ducks shelter when the wind is from the North, accompanied by Cormorants drying their wings on nearby rocks, and where they move to when the wind changes direction (See my drawing ‘Idea 26’ above).
-Where snaps of photographers (my name for a gathering of these creatures) wait in the hope of a great sunset, shutter release in hand on the shoreline.
+I learned where the rafts of Eider ducks shelter when the wind is from the North.
+How they're accompanied by Cormorants drying their wings on nearby rocks, and where they all move to when the wind changes direction (See my drawing ‘Idea 26’ above).
+I observed 'snaps' of photographers (my name for a gathering of these creatures) waiting in the hope of a great sunset, shutter release in hand on the shoreline.
 I absorbed the ebb and flow of families setting-up camp for a while and then packing for home; how small children race across the vast sands in excitement toward the sea with mum, dad or older sibling following.
-How the light catches the Farne Islands and the sea sparkles with early morning or evening light.
-The way a mist rises from the surf when it's lively, creating an ethereal softness below the hard lines of the castle rising above.
-All these observations have the potential for paintings or lino prints that tell a story of Bamburgh beach and castle.
+I saw the light catching the Farne Islands and the sea sparkling with early morning or evening light.
+Noted the way a mist rises from the surf when it's lively, creating an ethereal softness below the hard lines of the castle rising above.

 Back at the studio…

 Can you see what it is yet?
-Does it look unpromising?
+Perhaps we will in 2019.

-This is a canvas that's been ‘toned’ - meaning a rough wash of colour has been applied to create a mid-tone against which light and dark can be more accurately judged.
+Above is a canvas that's been ‘toned’ - meaning a rough wash of colour has been applied to create a mid-tone against which light and dark can be more accurately judged.
 It has been marked-out ready for laying-in oil paint.
 Pretty-much all classically trained painters begin paintings this way, though they don't block in colour quite so quickly, preferring to render light and shade in some detail first.

-It's a wonderful iconic view of the castle from high above the beach at Black Rock Point, where the Lighthouse and 'Stag Rock' are.
+This is a wonderful iconic view of the castle from above the beach at Black Rock Point, where the Lighthouse and 'Stag Rock' are.
 I will revisit this view while at Bamburgh which will be interesting.